nickarrow/ironverse/README.md

 This means you tried to edit a file you don't own.
 The Foundry automatically restored it.
 Create your own file instead!

-### Frontmatter looks weird

-The Foundry uses namespaced frontmatter (`foundry:`) to avoid conflicts.
-Your Iron Vault and Obsidian frontmatter is preserved above or below it.
-Frontmatter can be hidden in Obsidian settings.

-### Sync conflicts
+### Sync conflicts with registry.yml

-If you get a sync conflict, wait a moment and then try again.
-The enforcement pipeline prevents most conflicts from happening.
+The registry file updates automatically on every commit.
+If you get a sync conflict:
+1. Pull the latest changes first
+2. Make your file edits
+3. Push your changes
+4. The enforcement workflow will update the registry automatically

+**Important:** Never manually edit the registry unless you're the admin using the override feature.

 ### FIT isn't syncing